shashwatkathuria/Disaster-Safety-Web-App/README.md

-to know of the calamity quickly by getting a notification in the form of images posted online or any common text broadcasts according to their location.In addition to this , in the case of earthquake, our application will make use of the gyroscopic sensors of the smartphone of the user according to the time duration of random vibrations sensed in a continuous period of time.
+to know of the calamity quickly by getting a notification in the form of images posted online or any common text broadcasts according to their location.In addition to this , in the case of earthquake, our application will make use of the gyroscopic sensor and accelerometer of the smartphone of the user according to the time duration of random vibrations sensed in a continuous period of time.
 Once the user is informed of the calamity, the user follows the emergency steps to be taken during the time of the calamity.We also incorporate government agencies